zacharose/zacharose.github.io/README.md

-# Zach Rose A Proffessional Portfolio
+# Zach Rose A Professional Portfolio

 ## Purpose
-A website detailing the proffesional accomplishments and competancies of the creator.
+A website detailing the professional accomplishments and competencies of the creator.

 ## Built With
 * HTML
 * CSS

 ## Website
 https://zacharose.github.io

 ## Contribution
 Made with ❤️ by Zach Rose